Max Muncy Preview, Player Props: Dodgers vs. Red Sox

 Max Muncy At The Plate

-- Muncy has driven home a run in 44 games this season (41.9%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on nine occasions..
+- In 42.5% of his games this season, Muncy has had at least one RBI.
+He's picked up more than one in 19.8% and driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.